 Objectives and competences

-Students should understand philosophy as a formal field of study and should understand the discipline of sport philosophy.
+Students should understand philosophy as a formal field of study and should understand philosophy of sport as its subfield..

-Students should understand how sport philosophy contributes to the practice of sports.
+• Students should understand how philosophy of sport contributes to the practice of sports.

-Students should understand the difference between philosophy and empiricism.
-They should know that philosophy involves asking questions, posing challenges, and searching for deeper meanings of various issues, while empiricism involves the search for factual evidence that can be seen, heard, felt, measured, etc.
+• Students should understand the difference between philosophy and common sense empiricism.
+They should know that philosophy involves asking questions, posing challenges, and searching for deeper meanings of various issues, while common sense empiricism involves the search for factual evidence that can be seen, heard, felt, measured, etc.

-Students should understand that being a philosopher involves contemplating the differences between the “real world,” where knowledge and truth rest in concrete material existence and the “ideal world,” where knowledge and truth rest in what the mind and spirit perceive as real.
+• Students should understand that being a philosopher involves contemplating the differences between the “real world,” where knowledge and truth rest in concrete material existence and the “ideal world,” where knowledge and truth rest in what the mind and consciousness perceive as real.

 Content (Syllabus outline)